 - We’ve raised financing from some of the world's top investors, including Y Combinator, Balderton, Demis Hassabis (DeepMind co-founder), Michael Birch (Bebo founder), William Reeve (LoveFilm co-founder), Robin Klein (one of the top seed investors in the UK), Andrew Jennings (former President, Saks 5th Avenue) and many others.

 There are no “back corner offices” for more senior team members.

 We have an open office space, and everyone sits near each other.
 As a part of our commitment to having a transparent working environment, all email that isn’t personal goes to mailing lists accessible by anyone on the team.
 We are all working together and value efficiency, so there are no “rules” around who you can/can’t communicate with.
-If you have feedback or ideas for the CEO, you are encouraged to share them with him directly.
+If you have feedback or ideas for Kieran, our CEO, you are encouraged to share them with him directly.
 Or, you can wait until our weekly all-hands meeting where our founders and team leads take questions on any subject.
 We try to cultivate a culture where asking questions is encouraged and where responses will be clear and meaningful.
 Psychological safety is important to us!

 One of the founding principles of Thread is we aim to move uncomfortably fast.

 We prefer to ship MVPs and collect data, rather than have endless debates.
 We practice continuous deployment, and prefer lots of rapid, small releases.
 This allows us to instantly see feedback from users and how metrics are affected, which lead to a shorter feedback loop.
 It’s a lot easier to debug integration errors, and modular development is encouraged.